Lisbrow/responsive_club/README.md

-# Responsive Book Club Website
+# Borcelle Book Club Website

-Welcome to the Responsive Book Club Website project!
+Welcome to the Borcelle Book Club Website project!
 This project involves building a club group page for a book club that dynamically responds to changes in screen size, ensuring a seamless user experience across various devices.

 ## Project Overview